simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 Some combination of the above may cause balance assertions to fail, in which case you can disable those with `-I`.

 ## An improved accounting equation report
-Combining these, here are some commands more likely to accurately check the accounting equation, for the moment:
+So combining these workarounds, here are some commands more likely to accurately check the accounting equation, for the moment:

+### Merging RX with aliases

 ```cli
 $ hledger bse -R --infer-equity --alias '/^(revenues|income|expenses)\b/=equity' not:desc:'closing balances' --layout tall